 The above objectives and investment policy have been taken in their entirety from the Key Information Document (KID).
-Neither the capital nor the return is guaranteed or protected.
+Neither the capital nor the return is

 The volatility of the net asset value may be high due to the composition of the portfolio.